Top

 Chebucto Head is an ideal trip for those looking for a pleasant coastal drive and a destination that is off the beaten track.
 During the day you’ll have a great vantage point to see the busy shipping traffic coming in and out of Halifax Harbour.
 At night it has a reputation as a lovers lane, but it’s a great spot to see the city lights under the dark, star-gazing sky.

-See Also: McNabs Island Provincial Park
+See Also: Taylor Head Provincial Park

 Chebucto Head, as well as the adjacent Duncan’s Cove hiking trail, is part of a large nature reserve, so tread lightly and follow the Leave No Trace principles.